gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

 Swap:         1023          9       1014
 ```

 Because of the incredibly low specs, the server was provisioned with Ubuntu 12.04.5 LTS.
 It's not ideal to run an end of life version of Ubuntu.
-However for $1 & my purposes, it's ok.
+However for $1 & for the purpose of a VPN, it's ok.

 For some reason the server didn't have it's DNS name servers set.
 If you use another service you probably won't have this issue.
 I quickly added dns-nameservers to network interfaces;